-It is well known that you have to pay more for certain expenses if you have a low credit rating.
-This article will help you prepare for these additional costs by covering five important things that will definitely cost you more because of your bad credit history.
+It well knows that you have to pay more for certain expenses if you have a low credit rating.
+This article will help you prepare for these additional costs by covering five important things.
+That will cost you more because of your bad credit history.

-Whether you need a mortgage, car insurance, or just want to rent an apartment with low credit, be prepared to pay more.
+Whether you need a mortgage, car insurance, or just want to rent an apartment with low credit; be ready to pay more.

 Typically, lenders define a FICO credit rating of 640 or below as bad, so you will have to pay more for personal loans, credit cards, and other financial options.
-In some cases, you may not even qualify for them, so keeping your credit score at 740 or higher will definitely make you a winner.
+In some cases, you may not even qualify for them, so keeping your credit score at 740.
+Or higher your score will make you a winner.

 The Top 5 Factors That Improve Your Credit Card Score Are:

-Typically, applicants with a high FICO credit rating (i.e. 740 and above) can qualify for a 30-year fixed-rate mortgage at 4%, while applicants with a low credit rating (i.e. 640) are likely to qualify for this the loan will be charged interest of 4.38%.
+Typically, applicants with a high FICO credit rating (i.e. 740 and above) can qualify for a 30-year fixed-rate mortgage at 4%, while applicants with a low credit rating (i.e. 640) are likely to qualify for this the loan will have to charge interest of 4.38%.

 This gives tens of thousands of dollars of interest if the applicant with the lower loan volume pays back the loan in full over thirty years.